fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Add-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ## DESCRIPTION
-The Add-AzureRmDataLakeStoreTrustedIdProvider cmdlet adds a trusted identity provider to the specified Data Lake Store account.
+The **Add-AzureRmDataLakeStoreTrustedIdProvider** cmdlet adds a trusted identity provider to the specified Data Lake Store account.

 ## EXAMPLES

-### --------------------------  Example 1: Add a trusted identity provider  --------------------------
+### Example 1: Add a trusted identity provider
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Add-AzureRmDataLakeStoreTrustedIdProvider -AccountName "ContosoADL" -Name MyProvider -ProviderEndpoint "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150"
 ```

-Adds the provider "MyProvider" to account "ContosoADL" with the provider endpoint "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150"
+This command adds the provider named MyProvider to the account named ContosoADL with the provider endpoint "https://sts.windows.net/6b04908c-b91f-40ce-8024-7ee8a4fd6150".

 ## PARAMETERS

 ### -Account
-The name of the Data Lake Store account to add the specified trusted identity provider to.
+Specifies the name of the Data Lake Store account to add the specified trusted identity provider to.

 ```yaml
 Type: String